-The French Department acknowledges that the ability to understand and communicate in other languages is increasingly important in our society and in the global economy.
+The French department strongly believes that the ability to understand and communicate in other languages is essential in our society and in the global economy.
 Languages contribute to the cultural and linguistic richness of our society, through personal fulfilment, mutual understanding, commercial success and international trade and global citizenship.

 We therefore aim to: